abdn-honours-projects/abdn-thesis/.github/CONTRIBUTING.md

 # Contributing

 Thank you for contributing towards this project.
-Please make sure you contribute using a pill request, and that your code compiles locally.
+Please make sure you contribute using a pull request, and that your code compiles locally.